Green Day’s Billie Joe Armstrong to ‘renounce’ U.S. citizenship, slams Roe v. Wade decision - NewsBreak

 On Friday, during a concert at the London Stadium in the United Kingdom, Armstrong slammed the United States and announced he’s giving up his citizenship.
 “F— America.
 I’m f—ing renouncing my citizenship,” the rockstar declared to fans.
 “I’m f—ing coming here.”

 The band is currently on tour overseas with Fall Out Boy and Weezer for the Hella Mega Tour.
 “There’s just too much f—ing stupid in the world to go back to that miserable f—ing excuse for a country,” he continued to explain.
 “Oh, I’m not kidding.
-You’re going to get a lot of me in the coming days.”Megan Thee Stallion rips ‘stupid-a– men’ after Roe decision
+You’re going to get a lot of me in the coming days.”Clarence Thomas signals interest in making it easier to sue media

 The Daily Mail reported that he also yelled “f— the Supreme Court of America” before playing the band’s hit “American Idiot.”